A New Educational Paradigm

 Notes

-For thirty years, CS education conflated programming with coding.
+For decades, CS education focused on coding, or, at best, programming.
 Generative AI has driven the marginal cost of both to near zero.

-The standard CS curriculum was designed in the 1990s around a simple premise: teach students to write code.
-That made sense when code was the bottleneck.
+In the last decades, most CS curricula were designed around a simple premise: teach students to input instructions in a specific language, or, at best, how to design algorithms.
+That made sense when both were scarce.
 But AI has inverted the equation.
-Code generation is now trivially cheap.
-What's expensive — and increasingly rare — is the ability to reason about what to build, why it's correct, and how to verify it works.
-Current pedagogy produces graduates who can implement a sorting algorithm but cannot formalize a specification, construct a proof, or reason about invariants.
-They are trained as translators in a world that no longer needs translation.
+Code generation is now trivially cheap, and as AI agents start winning informatics competitions, algorithm design also becomes cheaper.
+What's expensive is the ability to model, architect and reason about systems.
+Current pedagogy produces graduates who can implement a sorting algorithm, maybe even tweak it a little, but lack the creativity and mental clarity needed to create or even understand a novel idea.
 The “recipe trap” — learn syntax, memorize patterns, pass exams — produces exactly the skills AI replaces first.
-Meanwhile, the skills AI cannot replicate — structural reasoning, formal verification, wide-scope modelling — are barely taught at all.
+Meanwhile, deeper skills AI cannot replicate — abstraction, reasoning, modelling — are barely taught at all.
 This is the gap Reason & Run addresses.

 The Solution